AdiThakker/AdiThakker.github.io/_posts/2020-11-15-AzureMonitor-AppInsights-2.md

 </ItemGroup>
 ~~~

-Then we enable the right level of logging in the appsettings.json file:
+Then we enable the right level of logging in the appsettings.json file for ApplicationInsights:

 ~~~json
 {